podhmo/monogusa/examples/readme/00notes/README.md

 ## as webAPI

-- every endpoint is POST
+- all endpoints are POST
 - interactive API documentation via swaggerUI

 ```console